asmita-27/Dynamic-Maze-Solver/README.md

 | Choose level | Click level 1-5 button |
 | Select start | Click any free cell |
 | Select goal | Click any free cell (not start) |

+### Comparator Controls ⭐NEW

+**When Comparator is ON (T key):**
+- All 3 algorithms run automatically
+- System selects optimal algorithm
+- HUD shows metrics for all algorithms
+- Colored paths overlay on grid
+- Slightly slower (runs 3× algorithms)

+**When Comparator is OFF:**
+- Single algorithm runs (user-selected)
+- Faster performance
+- Single path shown
+- No comparison metrics

 ## 📊 Difficulty Levels